-- During the last decade recommendations for MU verification have been published by ESTRO (Booklets 3 and 6) and by the Netherlands Commission on Radiation Dosimetry, NCS. - AAPM Task Group 71 was formed in 2001 to create a consistent nomenclature and formalism (national protocol) for MU Calculations.
-In 2014 the Report 258 has been published: Monitor unit calculations for external photon and electron beams: Report of the AAPM Therapy Physics Committee TG No. 71, Medical Physics, Vol 41, Issue 3 - In these reports it is common practice to verify the dose at a point by translating the treatment beam geometry onto a flat homogeneous semiinfinite water phantom or "slab geometry". - Users should be aware of the limitations of this compromise that favors simplicity and calculation speed over accuracy!
+- Recommendations for MU verification have been published by ESTRO (Booklets 3 and 6) and by the Netherlands Commission on Radiation Dosimetry, NCS. - AAPM Task Group 71, formed in 2001 to create a consistent nomenclature and formalism (national protocol) for MU Calculations, published the Report 258 In 2014: - Monitor unit calculations for external photon and electron beams: Report of the AAPM Therapy Physics Committee TG No. 71, Medical Physics, Vol 41, Issue 3 - In these reports it is common practice to verify the dose at a point by translating the treatment beam geometry onto a flat homogeneous semi-infinite water phantom or "slab geometry". - Users should be aware of the limitations of this compromise that favors simplicity and calculation speed over accuracy!